(127546) 2002 XU93: Physical characteristics

+Spectrum and brightness

 has a BB–BR taxonomy type.
 It shows only a moderately red surface with a spectral gradient similar to the known comets, extinct comets, Jupiter trojans, Neptune trojans, irregular satellites and damocloids.

 With a B–R magnitude of 1.2, the difference between the blue and red filter magnitude, it is still redder than the spectrum of the Sun (which is 1.02 mag).
 It has an absolute magnitude of 8.0.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, measures 170 kilometers in diameter and its surface has a low albedo of 0.04.
 Johnston's Archive gives a mean-diameter of 164 km and albedo of 0.038 from various measurement, while astronomer Michael Brown gives an albedo of 0.04 and a diameter of 180 km from radiometric observations, listing an absolute magnitude of 7.9.
 Due to its small size, Brown does not consider it to be a dwarf planet candidate, grouping it into the "probably not" category of his classification scheme (also see list of candidates).